Nongthang Leima

 In Meitei mythology and religion, Nongthang Leima (ꯅꯣꯡꯊꯥꯡ ꯂꯩꯃ) is the goddess of seduction, thunder, and lightning.
 She was created by Atingkok (or Salailen) to attract Haraba (Pakhangba).

 She mastered thunder and lightning in the chaos in the early world.
 She predicted the first rain.

 She limits the chaos and helps creation.

-Etymology

-The female first name "Nongthang Leima" (ꯅꯣꯡꯊꯥꯡ ꯂꯩꯃ) is made up of two Meitei language words, "Nongthang" (ꯅꯣꯡꯊꯥꯡ, /noŋ.tʰáŋ/) and "Leima" (ꯂꯩꯃ, /lə́i.ma/).
-In Meitei language (Manipuri language), "Nongthang" (ꯅꯣꯡꯊꯥꯡ, /noŋ.tʰáŋ/) means lightning.
-The word "Nongthang" (ꯅꯣꯡꯊꯥꯡ, /noŋ.tʰáŋ/) itself is also made up of two words, "Nong" (ꯅꯣꯡ, /noŋ/) and "Thāng" (ꯊꯥꯡ, /tʰáŋ/).
-"Nong" (ꯅꯣꯡ, /noŋ/) means rain and "Thāng" (ꯊꯥꯡ, /tʰáŋ/) means sword.

-In Meitei language (Manipuri language), "Leima" (ꯂꯩꯃ, /lə́i.ma/) means queen.
-The word "Leima" (ꯂꯩꯃ, /lə́i.ma/) itself is made up of two words "Lei" (ꯂꯩ, /lə́i/) and "Ma" (ꯃ, /ma/).
-"Lei" (ꯂꯩ, /lə́i/) means land and "Ma" (ꯃ, /ma/) means mother.

 Description

 Nongthang Leima is a pre-historical maibi.
 She is the first goddess maibi to compose a dance form.
 Later, her dance form was repossessed by other goddesses.

 Mythology

 Birth

 Sanamahi (Ashiba) was creating the earth.
 But he was frequently disturbed by his younger brother, Pakhangba (Haraba).
 Unable to do any work, Sanamahi complained about the matter to their father, Salailen (or Atingkok according to different versions of stories).
 Salailen produced a divine feminine being.
 He released her into the great space (void) of the universe (cosmos).
 In the vast emptiness of the great space (void), the divine feminine being became a beautiful and radiant goddess.
 She was named "Nongthang Leima", the Queen of Lightning.

 In another version of the story, Sidaba ordered Sidabi to produce "Nongthang Leima", the divine female being to lure the destroyer from the cosmic creation.